ubports/docs.ubports.com/sdk/apps/qml/QtLocation/Places (QML).rst

         onClicked: root.arrowClicked()
     }

-       \
-.. rubric:: Presenting Search Suggestions
-   :name: presenting-search-suggestions

-The
-:ref:`PlaceSearchSuggestionModel <sdk_qtlocation_placesearchsuggestionmodel>`
-type is used to fetch suggested search terms based on a partially entered search term.
+The :ref:`PlaceSearchSuggestionModel <sdk_qtlocation_placesearchsuggestionmodel>` type is used to fetch suggested search terms based on a partially entered search term.

 A new suggestion search is triggered whenever the entered search term is changed.

 .. code:: qml